Kaktushose/jda-commands/wiki/docs/interactions/reply.md

 a Runtime after 15 minutes of no activity have passed.

 !!! danger "Component Lifetime"
-    This means all components belonging to that Runtime will stop working once the Runtime is closed!
+    This means all action components belonging to that Runtime will stop working once the Runtime is closed!

 JDA-Commands will handle this case for you.
 This error message can be [customized](../misc/error-handling.md#error-messages).

 ![Expiration Message](../assets/expiration.png)

-If you want to avoid this behaviour, you have to reply with components that are `runtime-independent`.
+If you want to avoid this behavior, you have to reply with action components that are `runtime-independent`.
 They will create a new `Runtime` everytime they are executed.
-These components will even work after a full bot restart!
+These action components will even work after a full bot restart!
 If you want them to not be usable anymore you need to remove them on your own.

 !!! info inline end